sukhiboi/blog-backend/README.md

 ## Features

-Knowledge House comes with a list of features that helps you to easily share your knowledge with the community
+Knowledge House comes with a list of features that helps you to easily share your knowledge with the community.

 - Let's you create a post and publish it
 - Let's you edit a published post